thimpat/web-analyst/README.md

 # Web-Analyst

-Web Analyst is a plugin for Genserve
+Web Analyst is a plugin for Genserve.

 ## 1. Installation

 npm install web-analyst

 <br/>